Come, my beloved

 your left stroked my head.

 The seasonal union of god and goddess was believed to ensure fertility and prosperity for the land and its people.
-This rite of spring was commonly performed by the king of a Sumerian city-state and the high priestess of Inanna, the Sumerian goddess of fertility.
+This rite of spring was commonly performed by the king of a Sumerian city-state, representing Dumuzi, and the high priestess of Inanna, the Sumerian goddess of fertility.

 The Hebrew goddess of fertility was Asherah.